-Even though coffee may have many associations with South America, it originated in Ethiopia and Yemen.
+Despite many associations with South America, coffee has the strongest connection with Ethiopia and Yemen, where it originated.
 It then traveled to Europe through Arabic countries and Turkey.

-Ethiopian coffee may be less known, recognized by its distinct, sweet, wine-like and spicy flavor.
+Ethiopian coffee may be less known.
+Its characteristic feature is its distinct, sweet, wine-like, and spicy flavor.
 Yemeni homegrown coffee is Mocha, often blended with Javan blends from Indonesia.

 The most expensive and considered by some the best coffee in the world is Kona or Hawaiian coffee that is grown on volcanic soil.
-Similarly, Guatemalan coffee incorporates its unique taste through being grown at high altitudes on volcanic soil.
+Similarly, Guatemalan coffee incorporates a unique taste from the volcanic soil at high altitudes, where it is grown.

-Panaman and Costa Rican coffees enjoy a good reputation among coffee lovers as well.
+Panama and Costa Rican coffees enjoy a good reputation among coffee lovers as well.
 Other countries producing great coffee are Mexico and Jamaica.
-Hawaii is the only region in the US, where coffee is grown, as coffee needs to grow in tropical temperatures.
+Hawaii is the only US region, where coffee is grown due to its tropical temperatures that are needed.

-In Europe, traditionally one of the most recognized coffee drinking country is Italy with its unique coffee culture along with high-quality coffee blends with which it is difficult for anyone to compete.
-Drinking coffee there involves customs such as standing at the bar when drinking it in the morning or drinking it in china cups.
-Even though coffee is so popular in Italy the most coffee per capita is sold in Scandinavian countries.
+In Europe, traditionally one of the most recognized coffee drinking countries is Italy with its unique coffee culture.
+Its high-quality coffee blends make Italy the strongest competitor.
+Drinking coffee in Italy also involves customs and traditions.
+Italian coffee drinkers may stand at the bar or use china cups.
+Even though coffee is so popular in Italy, Scandinavians buy the largest amount of coffee per capita.

 Coffee taste depends on how it is ground.
-There are various methods of grinding coffee producing coarse or very fine powder or grinding coffee unevenly.
+Various methods of grinding coffee can produce coarse, very fine powder or uneven coffee.
 The most finely ground coffee is Turkish coffee.